colomemaria/epiAneufinder/README.md

 ### Version History

+* 1.0.4
+    * Adding the parameter gc_correction to allow multiple options there.

 * 1.0.3
     * Added the option to start the algorithm directly from a count matrix (Warning: performance might drop compared to bam/fragment files, see vignette)
     * Extended the text output to show a few more infos, e.g. number cells and windows